pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "When we are no longer able to change a situation, we are challenged to change ourselves."
 --Viktor Frankl

+"Everything can be taken from a man but one thing: the last of the human freedoms—to choose one's attitude in any given set of circumstances, to choose one's own way."
+--Viktor Frankl, *Man's Search for Meaning*

 "The constitution only guarantees the American people the right to pursue happiness.
 You have to catch it yourself."
 --Benjamin Franklin